 The Pros and Cons of Straight Razor Shaving

 The big question here is, how can you achieve that same result of a DE shave, just a lot faster?
-Let me share with you my shaving routine, which is geared towards the best result in the shortest amount of time.
+Consider trying our founder, Sven Raphael Schneider’s shaving routine, which is geared towards the best result in the shortest amount of time.

-First, I start by taking a warm shower (not doing any other prep work with towels), or just splashing my face.
-Just taking a regular shower the way I would normally already does enough to get my hair in the right condition.
+First, Raphael starts by taking a warm shower (not doing any other prep work with towels), or just splashing his face, to get his hair in the right condition.

 Step 2: Apply Shaving Cream by Hand

-I apply shaving cream out of the tube with my hands because that way, I don’t have to lather up or clean a brush, and it’s super quick.
+Raphael applies shaving cream out of the tube with his hands because that way, he doesn’t have to lather up or clean a brush.

 Step 3: Make A First Pass with an Electric Shaver

-I use an electric shaver to get rid of all the excess hair on my face.
-This is the equivalent of the first, and maybe the second pass, but it’s a lot faster–and you don’t have to pay attention to cutting yourself, because electric shavers are pretty good at minimizing this.
+Raphael uses an electric shaver to get rid of all the excess hair on his face.
+This is the equivalent of the first and maybe the second pass, but it’s a lot faster–and you don’t have to pay attention to cutting yourself because electric shavers are pretty good at minimizing this.
 All you have to ensure is that your electric shaver is meant to get wet; if not, you have a problem!

-Use an electric shaver to get rid of excess hair.
+Use an electric shaver to get rid of excess hair first.

 Step 4: Make A Pass Against the Grain with a Safety Razor

-Once I’m done with the electric shaver, I simply reapply shave cream with my hand, and go against the grain once with my double-edged razor.
-In addition to saving time, another advantage is that my blades last a lot longer this way, because it’s just one pass, not two or three.
+Once he’s done with the electric shaver, Raphael simply reapplies shave cream with his hand and shaves against the grain once with his double-edged razor.
+In addition to saving time, another advantage is that his razor blades last a lot longer this way–after all, it’s just one pass, not two or three.

 Step 5: Post-Shave Routine

-Afterwards, I clean up with cold water and add my post-shave balm.
+Finally, Raphael cleans up with cold water and adds his post-shave balm.
 And that’s it!
-I can do all of this in about five to six minutes.
-Of course, when you’re starting out, it may take you a little longer, and this method has a disadvantage that you also have to invest in a waterproof electric shaver, which can add $200 or $300 to the overall upfront investment.
-But for me, it’s totally worth it because it saves me time.
-If you’re honest with your time, I think it’ll be worth it for you, too.
-Just calculate how much time you would save over the course of a year, two years, or five years.
+Raphael can do all of this in about five to six minutes.
+Of course, when you’re starting out, it may take you a little longer, and this method has a disadvantage in that you also have to invest in a waterproof electric shaver, which can add $200 or $300 to the overall upfront investment.
+Like Raphael, though, you may find that the savings in time spent justify the cost.

 Conclusion

-That’s everything you need to know about how to shave with a DE razor in the classic way, as well as my personal time-saving way.
-If you want to learn more about shaving, check out the complete shaving guide.
+That’s everything you need to know about necessary tools and how to shave with a DE razor in the classic way, as well as Raphael’s personal time-saving way.
+If you want to learn more about shaving, check out our complete shaving guide.

 What’s your current shaving method?
 Do you use a DE razor?
 Share with us in the comments!